tung/ruggrogue/book/dependencies.md

 So everything is good, right?

 Unfortunately, RuggRogue has a special requirement for its own game loop.
-You see, when RuggRogue isn't handling an input event or animating something, it waits for an event, acting more like a GUI program than a game.
+When RuggRogue isn't handling an input event or animating something, it waits for an event, acting more like a GUI program than a game.
 I pored over a lot of documentation, but for the life of me I could not find a good way to get Emscripten to support this kind of execution flow.
 In order for RuggRogue to keep its own game loop while running in a browser tab without locking it up, I had to reach for a transformation known as [Asyncify](https://emscripten.org/docs/porting/asyncify.html).
 The link explains what it does better than I can here.